Nandhiny-Duraikannu/Conference-Management-System/README.md

 * SBT (http://www.scala-sbt.org/download.html)
 * MySQL database (create one before running the project)
-* Intellij Idea (this is probably optional)
+* Intellij Idea with scala plugin (or use IDE of your choice, but I don't have instructions for you then)

-I used intellij idea to set up a project.
-Intellij will download all the dependencies when you open the project.
+Open 2 intellij projects - one in `api` folder, one in `frontend` folder.

-After that, setup your database connection in *conf/application_template.conf* (read the instructions in that file).
+Setup your database connection in *api/conf/application_template.conf* (read the instructions in that file).
 Your database credentials will not be kept in git so anyone can have any password they want.

-Then try to run the project.
+Then try to run both projects.
 You can do it from console with *sbt run* or from intellij (right-click on *app/controllers/HomeController* - *Run play 2 app*).
-Then the app should be available at *localhost:9000*.
+Then the API should be available at *localhost:9000* and web interface at *localhost:9001*.
 At the first run, it may show an error and ask to apply 'database evolution'.
 Just press the button on this web page and it should work.